openupm/openupm/docs/docs/index.md

 ---
 # Introduction

-OpenUPM is a service for hosting and building open source UPM (Unity Package Manager) packages.
-It's composed of two parts: a managed UPM registry and automatic build pipelines.
-The intention is to create a universal platform to discover, share and distribute open-source UPM packages.
+OpenUPM is a service for hosting and building open-source UPM (Unity Package Manager) packages.
+OpenUPM provides a managed UPM registry and automatic build pipelines.
+The intention is to create a universal platform to discover, share, and distribute open-source UPM packages.

 ::: warning DISCLAIMER
 OpenUPM is an open-source service, not an official service provided by Unity Technologies Inc.